How do I install eSIM on my iPhone or iPad?

 If you will be using your regular phone number while you're travelling, talk to your carrier about fees for calls and texts.
 (Pay-per-use rates may be cheaper than an automated daily travel plan fee.)

-If you don’t need access to your phone number while you're travelling, toggle off your primary SIM during your trip to disable it and prevent carrier fees.
+If you don’t need access to your phone number while you're travelling, toggle off your primary SIM right before your trip (and keep it off until you're back home) to prevent carrier fees.

 RECOMMENDED: How to give your eSIM a custom name